XBMC 13.0 - Gotham rises

 Raspberry Pi and Android speed improvements

-Since the release of Frodo a lot of effort has been put into getting XBMC to run smoother on lower powered platform like the famous Raspberry Pi and of course Android.
+Since the release of Frodo lot of effort has been put into getting XBMC to run smoother on lower powered platform like the famous Raspberry Pi and of course Android.
 All this effort has paid off and the experience of using these devices has become much more polished and satisfying than ever before.
 In particular, opening your libraries, browsing through them, loading images and starting videos have all seen dramatic speed increases.

 Stereoscopic 3D Rendering